MapNotIncluded/ISS-it-above/README.md

 ### 4️⃣ Create a `users.json` File

-The `users.json` file contains the user data that the ISS tracker will use when the ISS passes overhead.

-Each user must have:
+Each user entry must include:
 - A `Name`
 - An `Email` address
-- An `Address` formatted as: `Suburb, City, Country`
+- A full `Address` in the format: `Suburb, City, Country`

-Example structure:
+Example:
 ```json
 [
   {